-We stood there panting.
+We stood there breathing heavier than we should have been.
 His arms on either side the island behind me, me not making eye contact.
 Surely, if I let myself look at him I would launch myself at him.

 While I was busy not looking at him so I didn’t touch him, he was not so successful with his self-discipline.
 Perhaps he wasn’t trying to hold back at all.

 I felt his lips graze my neck and I jerked my head in surprise.
 My breath caught in my throat as he gently kissed and sucked down my neck to the collar of my white tank.
 He used his teeth to drag my shoulder strap off and peel down the left side of my tank top.

 I gasped, the cool air hit my exposed nipple.
 Liam kissed down to my nipple and wrapped his lips over the tip making me moan.
 Heat flared up my overly sensitive skin making me impatient for him.
 His hands roamed my body, grabbing my ass he ground himself into me.
 Another slow moan escaped my lips.
 His erection pressed all the right places, making my skin even hotter.

 I wasn’t going to last very long.
 My thighs clenched together and I suddenly felt very exposed.
 This was insane, I shouldn’t feel this way.

 My stupid brain couldn’t help but point out that I never felt quite this turned on when Cullen was making love to me.
 And we hadn’t even done much yet.
 With Cullen it was like I was a toaster oven and he had to turn the dials to make his meal, a few deep kisses, lick a nipple and then boom we were having sex.
 This.
 This was slow, making the incredible lust inside of me reach a level of panic.